 The first will debut in 2020 in Las Vegas at Area 15, a complex that will bring together art, nightlife, events, and restaurants.
 Meow Wolf will open a 50,000-square-foot space in the complex.

-Meow Wolf also announced it will be expanding in Denver, with a new entertainment complex set to open in 2020.
-(Construction is expected to begin in the third quarter of 2018, though).
+Meow Wolf also announced it will be expanding in Denver, with a new entertainment complex set to open in 2021.
 The Denver space will differ from Santa Fe, through immersive art will remain at the heart of the project.
 The Meow Wolf Denver outpost will be on Colfax Street, near Interstate-25.
 With five stories and 90,000 square feet, it will be almost three times larger than the Santa Fe location.
 In addition to art, Denver’s Meow Wolf will get a music venue, bar, and a cafe, as well as office space.